What Is The Difference Between Further And Farther?

 In British English, the two words are often generally equivalent.
 But in American English, farther is used more often when referring to measurable distance.

-Let’s progress much further
+Let’s progress further

 It often refers to a greater degree rather than a greater distance.